 The book had barely made it into our kitchen before we were gathering the ingredients for Tot Shakshuka, one of the recipes in Gerry’s favorite section of the cookbook, “Tot O’ the Morning to You: Tots At The Breakfast Table.”
-For this recipe, we mainly followed Dan’s steps, however we did make this dish Arner Style-Meatless.
-If you are comparing our recipe and his, you may notice a few other changes with the way he prepares his eggs, and he cooks his dish in separate baking dishes and we cook ours in a casserole dish.
+For this recipe, we mainly followed Dan’s steps, however, we did make this dish Arner Style-Meatless.
+If you are comparing our recipe and his, you may notice a few other changes in the way he prepares his eggs, and he cooks his dish in separate baking dishes and we cook ours in a casserole dish.
 Note, we will post our recipe dupe here, and for our version, we used Beyond Sausage Brats.

 If you are a tot lover like us, and Napoleon Dynamite, of course, then we highly recommend this cookbook.
 Don’t ever be afraid of novelty cookbooks like this one, if you are vegetarian, or even vegan.
 You can always use substitutes and still make tasty and fun recipes that are available to you.